Alirezamvhdn2003/admin-panel/README.md

 🌐 [Live Website](https://filatoon.ir)

 This is the frontend for the **Filatoon Admin Panel**, a secure web interface for managing **incremental backup agents** in databases.
 It includes user authentication (login/register) and a  home page tailored for admin-level access.
+It is not responsive for mobile devices yet . please open it in big screen like pc or laptops

 ## 📌 Features